liv-firth/piwrf-teachingbox/ch2/piwrf_wrf_on_pi.md

 # Run WRF on Raspberry Pi

 Also known as WRF on Pi, the goal of this project is to run a real weather model on your [Raspberry Pi](https://www.raspberrypi.org "Raspberry Pi Homepage") and make a weather forecast.
-You will run the simulation for the days you want, where you want, visualize the output, and make a forecast.
+You will run the simulation for the days you want, location you want, visualize the output, and make a forecast.
 By working through this module, you will gain an understanding of how a weather forecast is made, how a meteorologist adds “value” to the forecast, and you will learn some of the limits and shortcomings of some of our latest weather models.

 ## Forecast